 Key program highlights include:

-- Presentations and interaction with senior university leaders to more deeply understand the impact that challenges and opportunities within the world and higher education have on leadership;
+- Interaction with senior university leaders to more deeply understand the impact that challenges and opportunities within the world and higher education have on leadership;

-This program is offered at no direct cost to participants who are nominated to attend.
+This program is offered at $1,000 per participant for those who are nominated to attend.